 Arrived 5:00am, 4 hours to kill until the embassy opened, so my taciturn driver took me to a little hotel called the Gainsborough in Kensington.
-When I say little, I mean the rooms and the stairs.
-Note to self - when you have 50kg of luggage, choose a hotel with lifts.

 Nice enough place - pretty decorating, if peeling around the edges.
 Some of the little homey touches that remind you you're back in the country of period conversions - the 15 minute wait for the hot water to arrive - the curious way the lights dim when you turn on the hairdryer - the mysterious drillholes in the walls...